GROUP BY and HAVING clauses

 WHERE 'English' MEMBER OF c.languages

-All the Country objects that pass the FROM/WHERE phase are considered as one group, for which the cumulative population size and the average population size is then calculated.
-Any JPQL query that contains an aggregate expression in the SELECT clause is considered a grouping query with all the attached restrictions, even when a GROUP BY clause is not specified.
-Therefore, in this case, only aggregate functions can be specified in the SELECT clause and individual objects and their fields become inaccessible.
+All Country objects that pass the FROM/WHERE phase are treated as a single group, for which the total and average population are calculated.
+Any JPQL query with an aggregate expression in its SELECT clause is considered a grouping query, even without a GROUP BY clause, and is subject to the same restrictions.
+Therefore, the SELECT clause can only contain aggregate functions, and individual objects and their fields are inaccessible.

 For example, the following JPQL query: